eff3ry/VeinMiner-LCE/Readme.md

 ## Setup
 - Create a folder called `VeinMiner-LCE` inside the server `plugins` folder.
 - Place the built `VeinMiner-LCE.dll` file and the dependency `YamlDotNet.dll` inside the newly created `VeinMiner-LCE` folder.
-- Either create a new Config file using the following example below or let the plugin generate the default upon the first run.
+- Either create a new Config file called `veinminer.yml` using the following example below or let the plugin generate the default upon the first run.

 ## Config
 ```YML